Skip to main content

 Conservation And Sustainability

-Tavolara is widely cited as a Mediterranean marine conservation success story, with documented fish biomass increases of over 400% since establishment.
-Strict enforcement of no-take zones, combined with graduated zonation allowing sustainable use in buffer areas, has produced measurable ecological recovery.
-Monitoring programs track Posidonia health, fish populations, and invertebrate diversity.
+Tavolara is widely cited as a Mediterranean marine conservation success story, with documented recovery of fish populations and biomass since establishment in 1997.
+[1] Strict enforcement of no-take zones, combined with graduated zonation allowing sustainable use in buffer areas, has produced measurable ecological recovery.
+Monitoring programmes track Posidonia health, fish populations, and invertebrate diversity.
 Anti-poaching efforts include both marine patrols and aerial surveillance.
 The reserve collaborates with research institutions on long-term ecological monitoring and contributes data to Mediterranean-wide conservation assessments.
+The protection of Tavolara's unique endemic flora — including Asperula deficiens found nowhere else on Earth — adds a terrestrial conservation dimension to the primarily marine reserve.
+[2]

 Visitor Ratings